Products - FAQ's

 Q: What is the thickness of your insulation?

-A: Perma Form Vertical is available with 1 3/8” or 2” insulation.
-Code in your area may dictate which product you will need.
+A: Perma Form Vertical is available with 2” insulation.

 Q: Can the insulation on the forms be removed?